makrai/notes/mu18-all-but-the-top-embed.md

     representation of the cooccurrence statistics
 * performance of several of the recent methods is roughly similar on a variety of intrinsic and extrinsic evaluation testbeds
-* Every representation we tested, in many languages, has the following props
+* Every representation we tested, in many languages, has the following proprtys
-  * The word representations have non-zero mean – indeed, word vectors share a large common vector (with norm up to a half of the average norm of a word)
+  * The word representations have non-zero mean large common vector (with norm up to a half of the average norm of a word)
-  * After removing the common mean vector, the representations are far from isotropic – indeed, much of the energy of most word vectors is contained in a very low dimensional subspace (say, 8 dimensions out of 300)
+  * After removing the mean vector, the representations are far from isotropic
+    * much of the energy of most word vectors is contained in say, 8 dimensions
 * eliminate [the common vector and the dominating direction] by:
   * removing the nonzero mean vector from all word vectors,
   * projecting the representations away from the dominating D [db] directions,
   * [the number of dims to remove] D depends on the
     * representations (for example, the dimension of the representation, the training methods and their specific hyperparameters, the training corpus)
-    * and also depends on the downstream applications
+    * downstream applications
-    * rule of thumb of choosing D around d/100, where d is the dimension of the
+    * rule of thumb of choosing D around d/100, where d is the dimension
       * works uniformly well across languages, representations and test scenars
 * tasks:
   * word similarity task ... on seven different datasets, on average by 1.7%;